 Employee retention is your organization's ability to reduce or prevent employee turnover.
 Turnover is when your employees leave for any reason, though typically in search of better opportunities (also called voluntary turnover).

+Employee retention is the percentage of employees who stay at your company for a set period of time, such as a quarter or a year.
 Employee turnover rates are based on the number of employees who've left your organization divided by the total average number of employees.
+The retention rate is the inverse of that number.

-Improving employee retention means that more of your employees are choosing to stay at your organization instead of leaving for your competitors.
+Improving employee retention means more of your current employees are choosing to stay at your organization instead of leaving for your competitors.

 Why does employee retention matter?